bloomberg/chromium.bb/src/net/docs/life-of-a-url-request.md

 complicated process, and it's recommended that most consumers use URLRequestContextBuilder to do this.

-Chrome has a number of different URLRequestContexts, as there is often a need to keep cookies, caches, and socket pools separate for different types of requests.
-Here are the main ones used by Chrome browser:

-* The system URLRequestContext, also owned by the IOThread, used for requests that aren't associated with a profile.
-* Each profile, including incognito profiles, has a number of URLRequestContexts that are created as needed:
-    * The main URLRequestContext is mostly created in ProfileIOData, though it has a couple components that are passed in from content's StoragePartition code.
-Several other components are shared with the system URLRequestContext, like the HostResolver.
-    * Each non-incognito profile also has a media request context, which uses a different on-disk cache than the main request context.
-This prevents a single huge media file from evicting everything else in the cache.
-(See also crbug.com/789657)
-    * On desktop platforms, each profile has a request context for extensions.
-    * Each profile has two contexts for each isolated app (One for media, one for everything else).

 The primary use of the URLRequestContext is to create URLRequest objects using URLRequestContext::CreateRequest().
-The URLRequest is the main interface used by consumers of the network stack.
-It is used to make the actual requests to a server.
+The URLRequest is the main interface used by direct consumers of the network stack.
+It use used to drive requests for http, https, ftp, and some data URLs.
 Each URLRequest tracks a single request across all redirects until an error occurs, it's canceled, or a final response is received, with a (possibly empty) body.

 The HttpNetworkSession is another major network stack object.
 It owns the HttpStreamFactory, the socket pools, and the HTTP/2 and QUIC session pools.
 It